ELELAB/Proteomics-TIF/README.md

 This repository contains proteomics data from tumour interstitial fluids obtained from a cohort of patients with breast cancer.
 The repository was made with intent of openly sharing both data and R-scripts used for analysis in relation to the publication.

-The repository contains two folders:
+The repository contains X folders:

-    (1) Proteomics data and patient metadata.
+    (1) Data: Proteomics data and patient metadata.
 These are the data used as the starting point for our analyses.
+    (2) Backgrounds_and_Databases: Databases and files used for the analysis, KEGG pathways maps, i2d database etc.
-    (2) A collection of R-scripts that recapitulate our work:
+    (3) R-scripts: A collection of R-scripts that recapitulate the work.

 Requirements: